Customer Agents

 - Set Timer Behavior

-Customer Assistants are the only type of assistant that rest at a location in the flow and then resume execution from that same location when the next event (e.g. customer message or timer expiration) occurs.
+Customer Agents are the only type of agent that rest at a location in the flow and then resume execution from that same location when the next event (e.g. customer message or timer expiration) occurs.
 An assistant's reaction to an event starts at its last resting point (or Assigned node) and continues until it rests again.
 This is referred to as a 'user turn'.
 The events logged in the Debug Workbench correspond to user turns.

-Customer Assistant Context
+Customer Agent Context

 - Session fields